Playing Behind The Beat

-The leader of the funk band always said to me, you have to be right on the beat.
-The rock artist kept saying “lay it back a little, you don’t always want to be right on top of the beat.
-This was two different types of music with different needs.
+In 2011 – 2012 I got the opportunity to play percussion in Joe Walsh’s band.
+This is where I learned what playing behind the beat is, and what it does.
+Joe kept saying to the players in the band “lay it back a little, you don’t always want to be right on top of the beat.
+This was a different type of music with different needs.

 The instrument I was playing when this happened was a cowbell.
 Yes “more cowbell” I know, I know.

 Here’s how Ian Ballard replied to a question on behind, ahead, or on the beat in a Drummers World forum.

 “I remember reading a MD article from the 80’s with John “J.R.”
 Robinson, where he explains the “behind vs. ahead” idea.
 He keeps his bass drum exactly on, but only changes the snare slightly depending on what the music needs.
 That guy truly is a master in the studio.”

 This is an approach that has works well for me

 When I drum, my snare drum acts like the cowbell mentioned above.
 I slow it down on purpose to get the effect.
 I remember playing with a band where the players tended to rush the music.
 For me as a drummer, I would either have to follow them, in which case the tempo got quicker and quicker.
 Or I would hold the tempo and hope they would get it.
 I suggested to everyone to delay their playing a bit.
 Make the changes they made from note to note, or chord to chord a little slower than usual.
 The results were dramatic, and everyone could feel it.
 There was much more space to the music.
 The song actually came alive.